Bhima Koregaon Arrests Under UAPA

 A second petition relating to similar June arrests was tagged to this case.
 On June 7th, the Maharashtra Police arrested Shoma Sen, Surendra Gadling, Mahesh Raut, Rona Wilson and Sudhir Dhawale.
 An intervention application was filed on behalf of these five activists.

-The petitioners requested the Court to form a Special Investigation Team to:
+The petitioners requested the Court to form a Special Investigation Team (SIT) to:

 (a) monitor the Maharashtra Police’s investigation, and/or